martasobota/latest-repo/README.md

 . bin/activate
 ```

-Cd outside the env, where is requirements.txt and install them:
+Cd outside the env and into latest_repo folder, where is requirements.txt and install it:

 ```
 pip3 install -r requirements.txt